daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-04-14-Molecular-Underpinnings-RNAseq-Workflow.md

+---
+layout: post
+title: RNA-seq Bioinformatic Workflow
+date: 2021-04-14
+category: [ Code ]
+tag: [ RNA-seq, Bioinformatics ]
+projects: Molecular Underpinnings
+---
-# *Pocillopora* spp.
+## *Pocillopora* spp.
 RNAseq QC, Alignment, Assembly Bioinformatic Pipeline

+### **Goal**

+*The following document contains the bioinformatic pipeline used for cleaning, aligning and assembling our raw RNA sequences.
+These commands were compiled into bash scripts to run on the bluewaves server and are available on the [Molecular Underpinnings of Enhanced Thermal Performance due to Chronic Low Nutrient Enrichment Repository](https://github.com/hputnam/Becker_E5)*

 Author: Hollie Putnam and Danielle Becker
 Last Updated: 2021/04/14
-Data uploaded and analyzed on the URI HPC [bluewaves](https://web.uri.edu/hpc-research-computing/using-bluewaves/) server.
+Data uploaded and analyzed on the URI Putnam Lab [bluewaves](https://web.uri.edu/hpc-research-computing/using-bluewaves/) server.

-*The following document contains the bioinformatic pipeline used for cleaning, aligning and assembling our raw RNA sequences.
-These commands were compiled into bash scripts to run on the bluewaves server and are available on the [Molecular Underpinnings of Enhanced Thermal Performance due to Chronic Low Nutrient Enrichment Repository](https://github.com/hputnam/Becker_E5)*

 ---